-The new River District Apiary provides a welcoming home for some very important neighbours.
+The River District Apiary provides a welcoming home for some very important neighbours.
 Aside from making delicious honey, the River District honey bees will support our local eco-system and help plants grow in our communities, gardens and public spaces.

-The Apiary at River District was built by Wesgroup to create a temporary home for honey bees, one of the world’s top pollinators.
+The Apiary at River District was built by Wesgroup in 2019 to create a temporary home for honey bees, one of the world’s top pollinators.
 You'll see the Apiary nestled amongst nearby trees and visible from the walking paths just south of Town Centre.
 The bees collect nectar from blossoms and flowers throughout the neighbourhood and turn it into sweet natural honey.

 On any sunny day, you may see Master Beekeeper Janet and the River District honey bees hard at work in the Apiary.
 Janet began her study and care of bees 12 years ago, a natural outgrowth of her lifelong interest in ecology and biodiversity.
 Her passion is supporting bee health, raising locally adapted queens, and educating a new generation of beekeepers.
 If you're in the area, stop by for a chat!
 Janet loves to talk about our friends, the bees.

 You’ll find the Apiary just south of Town Centre, along River District Crossing, near the riverfront walking paths.
-We’re currently practicing safe social distancing, but stay tuned for information on future tours and where to buy River District’s very own natural honey.

 Are bees friendly?